We're investing in 20 Trans+ Creatives to help us mark the third Trans+ History Week in 2026, by making official content.

 We're looking for pitches for 700-1000 word history articles, we'll commission seven in total - one for each day of Trans+ History Week

-• They should be 'think pieces' in format which aims to be thought-provoking and speculative.
-They will consist chiefly of background material and analysis and can contain some opinions.
+- They should be 'think pieces' in format, which aim to be thought-provoking and speculative.
+They will consist chiefly of background material and analysis and can contain some 'expert' and evidence-based opinion.

-• We're looking for your perspective on history, so the topic you pick will be strongest if it's based in your experiences and viewpoint.
+- We're looking for your perspective on history, so the topic you pick will be strongest if it's based on your experiences and viewpoint.

 To pitch, you'll need to provide some examples of previous work, a working headline and four to five bullet points about what your article will cover.